What Are Sustainable Use Practices?

 #3.
 Buying refillable products in glass jars

-There are plenty of brands focused on sustainability and using natural resources.
-So invest in these companies that are committed to providing refillable products for you to enjoy without leaving so much of a mark on the earth.
+There are plenty of companies and brands focused on sustainability and using natural resources.
+So invest a company interested in providing customers refillable products for you to enjoy without leaving so much of a mark on the environment.

 #4.
 Using tote bags for grocery shopping